 Set S.M.A.R.T. goals

 I know, I know, you hear and see it all the time – “set those goals and set them high!”
 There’s a reason why: goals are gold.
 Goal setting allows you to develop specific strategies so that you can continually evolve and grow your brand.
 They help you nail down parameters and motivate you to move your business forward in a structured fashion.
-Make real progress in the New Year by setting goals and sticking to them so that this time next year, your business will be BIGGER and your lists will be smaller.
+Make real progress in the New Year by setting goals and sticking to them so that this time next year, your business will be stronger and your lists will be smaller.
 Check out my set of handy tips on how to set goals that work!